diegofps/ngd_docker_images/docs/bigdata2/bigdata2_main.md

 cd kubernetes/bigdata2

 # Choose the deploy mode
-./deploy.sh hybrid # To configure the host and all CSDs as hadoop data nodes and spark worker nodes ./deploy.sh csd # To configure all CSDs as hadoop data nodes and spark worker nodes ./deploy.sh host # To configure the host as hadoop data nodes and spark worker nodes
+./deploy.sh hybrid # If you want to configure the host and all CSDs as hadoop data nodes and spark worker nodes ./deploy.sh csd # If you want to configure all CSDs as hadoop data nodes and spark worker nodes ./deploy.sh host # If you want to configure the host as hadoop data nodes and spark worker nodes
 ```

 The operation above will take some time as each CSD and the host need to download the image from docker hub.
 Once complete you can do a sanity check and assert they are working by accessing the following URLs.